zS1L3NT/ts-validate-all-types/README.md

-# validate-any
+# Validate Any

 ![License](https://img.shields.io/github/license/zS1L3NT/ts-npm-validate-any?style=for-the-badge) ![Languages](https://img.shields.io/github/languages/count/zS1L3NT/ts-npm-validate-any?style=for-the-badge) ![Top Language](https://img.shields.io/github/languages/top/zS1L3NT/ts-npm-validate-any?style=for-the-badge) ![Commit Activity](https://img.shields.io/github/commit-activity/y/zS1L3NT/ts-npm-validate-any?style=for-the-badge) ![Last commit](https://img.shields.io/github/last-commit/zS1L3NT/ts-npm-validate-any?style=for-the-badge)

-Validate Any is a type validator mainly for Typescript (also works with Javascript).
+Validate Any is a type validator mainly for Typescript (also works with Javascript) available [here](https://npmjs.org/package/validate-any).
 Ever faced those issues where you're trying to make sure a type `any` is an instance of an interface?
 This is the issue this package was designed to solve.
-With this package, you can safely assert the type for an object and return customised errors if the types are incorrect
+With this package, you can safely assert the type for an object and return customised errors if the types are incorrect.

 ## Motivation